backdrop-contrib/masquerade/README.md

 To install the Masquerade module, extract the module to your modules folder, such as sites/all/modules.
-After enabling the module, it can be configured under Administer > Configuration > People > Masquerade.
+After enabling the module, it can be configured under Configuration > User accounts > Masquerade.
 To enable users to masquerade, assign the appropriate "masquerade module" permissions to the roles available on your site.
 For example: